ianhorn/kyfromabove-gisconference2025-workshop/workshop/docs/resources/index.md

 https://kyfromabove.s3.us-west-2.amazonaws.com/index.html
 ```

-This is javascript-based [Explorer](https://kyfromabove.s3.us-west-2.amazonaws.com/index.html)  serves the kyfromabove aws bucket as an explorer-like environment.
+This is a javascript-based [Explorer](https://kyfromabove.s3.us-west-2.amazonaws.com/index.html)  serves the kyfromabove aws bucket as an explorer-like environment.
 This is a great resource to download files if you already know the name of the file.
 Also, it also contains links to tile grids in Geopackage formats that can be view in desktop software, python, online viewers, and so on.

 <p align="center">
  <img title="AWS Explorer" src="explorer.png" style="width:700px; height:200px"/>